Logarithmic double ramification cycles: Computational tools and higher double ramification cycles

-A Sage package \href{https://gitlab.com/jo314schmitt/admcycles/-/tree/LogDR}{\texttt{logtaut}} for computations with logarithmic double ramification cycles, which is being developed as part of the \texttt{admcycles} package \cite{admcycles}.
-The package is able to compute/manipulate the following mathematical structures discussed in our paper: \begin{itemize} \item the vector space of stability conditions $\theta$ of type $(g,n)$ and degree $d$ (with a description of a natural basis), \item stacky fans and their (strict) piecewise polynomial functions (together with natural operations such as push-forwards under subdivision maps), \item the particular stacky fan $\Sigma_{\oM_{g,n}}$, the subdivision induced by a vector $A \in \mathbb{Z}^n$ together with a stability condition $\theta$ of degree $|A|$, and the natural map discussed in Section \ref{sec: pp}, \item the piecewise polynomial functions $\DRpl$ and $\DRpp$ of equation \eqref{eqn:logDRmixed} determining the logarithmic double ramification cycle via Theorem \ref{222ttt}. \end{itemize}
+A Sage package \href{https://gitlab.com/modulispaces/admcycles/-/tree/master/admcycles/logtaut}{\texttt{logtaut}} for computations with logarithmic double ramification cycles is being developed as part of the \href{https://gitlab.com/modulispaces/admcycles}{\texttt{admcycles}} package \cite{admcycles}.
+The package is able to compute/manipulate the following mathematical structures discussed in our paper: \begin{itemize} \item the vector space of stability conditions $\theta$ of type $(g,n)$ and degree $d$ (with a description of a natural basis), \item cone stacks and their (strict) piecewise polynomial functions (together with natural operations such as pushforwards under subdivision maps), \item the particular cone stack $\Sigma_{\oM_{g,n}}$, the subdivision induced by a vector $A \in \mathbb{Z}^n$ together with a nondegenerate stability condition $\theta$ of degree $|A|$, and the natural map discussed in Section \ref{sec: pp}, \item the piecewise polynomial functions $\DRpl$ and $\DRpp$ of equation \eqref{eqn:logDRmixed} determining the logarithmic double ramification cycle via Theorem \ref{222ttt}. \end{itemize}

+As an example of a calculation in \texttt{logtaut}, we can write an explicit relation in $\mathsf{logR}^2(\oM_{1,3})$ obtained by Theorem \ref{333ttt} (ii).
+Concretely, we can combine the vanishing from Theorem \ref{333ttt} with the classical vanishing of the formula $\mathsf P_{g,A}^h$ for the double ramification cycle in degree $h$ higher than $g$.\footnote{The formula $\mathsf P_{g,A}^h$ was first presented in \cite{JPPZ} and the claimed vanishing was proven in \cite{cj}.} Taking the difference, we obtain